 - 2.29 The 21st Century Schools and Education Programme is a unique collaboration between the Welsh Government and local authorities.
 It is a major long term strategic capital investment programme with the aim of creating a generation of 21st Century Schools in Wales. - 2.30 The first tranche of schemes under Band A were delivered between 2013/14 and 2018/19.
-Band B schemes have commenced in 2018/19. - 2.31 At the end of July 2017 the Council submitted a Strategic Outline Programme to Welsh Government for Band B. - 2.32 In late November 2018, Welsh Government advised that the intervention rate i.e. the level of funding they will provide, would increase for non-faith school schemes from 50% to 65%.
-A new intervention rate was introduced for facilities for those pupils with additional learning needs (ALN) and those in pupil referral units (PRU) at 75%.

-- 2.33 As a result of the intervention rate change, Cabinet on 7th January 2019 approved the revised 21st Century Schools Programme which took into account priorities and cost pressures around ALN provision. - 2.34 The current breakdown of Band B schemes are shown in the following table.
+Band B schemes commenced in 2018/19. - 2.31 At the end of July 2017 the Council submitted a Strategic Outline Programme to Welsh Government for Band B. - 2.32 In late November 2018, Welsh Government advised that the intervention rate i.e. the level of funding they will provide, would increase for non-faith school schemes from 50% to 65%.
+A new intervention rate was introduced for facilities for those pupils with additional learning needs (ALN) and those in pupil referral units (PRU) at 75%. - 2.33 As a result of the intervention rate change, Cabinet on 7th January 2019 approved the revised 21st Century Schools Programme which took into account priorities and cost pressures around ALN provision. - 2.34 At Cabinet on the 18th November 2019 Cabinet approved the re-profiling of the Band B Schemes.
+Re-profiling is also being requested as part of the Final Proposals report which is being taken to Council on the 26th February 2020. - 2.35 The current breakdown of Band B schemes are shown in the following table.

 Band B Schemes £000

-Whitmore High School 30,500
+Whitmore High School 30,510

-Pencoedtre High School 30,500
+Pencoedtre High School 34,995

 Centre for Learning and Wellbeing 4,400

-Ysgol Gymraeg Bro Morgannwg 21,423
+Ysgol Gymraeg Bro Morgannwg 21,515

 Barry Waterfront 7,417

 Primary Provision in the Western Vale 4,185

-Cowbridge Primary Provision 9,847
+Cowbridge Primary Provision 7,417

 St David's Primary School 4,185

 St Nicholas 4,185

-Ysgol Y Deri 11,000
+Ysgol Y Deri Expansion 11,000

-Primary Provision in Penarth 9,239
+Penarth Primary Provision 4,185

-Review Nursery Provision 2,726
+Review Nursery Provision 1,362

-Primary/Secondary Capacity 4,185

-TOTAL 143,792
+TOTAL 135,356

-2.35 Further detail can be found at Band B 21st Century Schools
+2.36 Further detail can be found at Band B 21st Century Schools., however the scheme value have been updated since this report.